 For the Chicken and Vegetables

-- 20 ounces boneless skinless chicken breasts or thighs chopped into small pieces
+- 20 ounces boneless, skinless chicken breasts or thighs diced

 - 2 tablespoons vegetable oil divided